 “It makes a refreshing change for companies competing against each other to stand together towards a common goal.
 We recognise the need for a self-regulating body to drive up standards of compliance.
 We are keen to give our stamp of approval for the work that has been done by All Umbrella Companies Are Equal so far.”

 Lucy Smith, one of the founding members of All Umbrella Companies are Equal commented;

 “The legislation which surrounds both the recruitment and umbrella sectors is complicated.
 It is also ever-changing and therefore specialist knowledge is required to guarantee compliance.
 However, after extensive talks with members it would seem that many have been presented with contracts that are purported to be over-arching when, in reality, they are far from that.

 This leaves the umbrella company, through no fault of their own, at risk of investigation and possible prosecution from HMRC.
 The complications arise as a result of the framework required for this type of business crossing boundaries between tax, employment and contract law.
-Without extensive knowledge on all legal and financial aspects, it becomes easy for companies to become confused.”
+Without extensive knowledge on all legal and financial aspects, it becomes easy for companies to become overwhelmed and confused.”